 Landed your first job?
 Now follow these tips that will significantly impact your financial future.

-2. Make a budget.
-Budgeting is not a distasteful word -- in fact, think of a budget as permission to spend!
+Budgeting is not a distasteful word - in fact, think of a budget as permission to spend!
 With that mindset you are more likely to create one that you will actually follow.
 The Oklahoma Money Matters website outlines the steps a high school student can take to draft a realistic budget.
-The budgeting process not only helps you set priorities but can also help keep you out of debt.
+The budgeting process not only helps you set priorities but also can help keep you out of debt.

-3. Comparison shop and avoid impulse buying.
-Before you head out to the store, check prices using one of the numerous free apps that help you find the best price.
+Before you head to the store, check prices using one of the numerous free apps that help you find the best price.
 Shop only when you have specific items you are shopping for.
-For added reinforcement, check out Spendster, a website that showcases stories of impulse buying, overspending or just plain wasting money.

-5. Open a savings account.
-Every time you receive money, put at least 5 percent into your new savings account; if you can deposit 10 percent, go for it!
+Every time you receive money, put at least 5% into your new savings account; if you can deposit 10%, go for it!
 Include your earnings from your job and gifts of cash for birthdays and holidays.
 When you are making regular deposits, your account will grow so that you can more easily handle unexpected expenses like a flat tire.
 Eventually you will have the financial resources to invest in your long-term goals.
 Watching your money earn interest will inspire and motivate you to save even more.

-Learning early in life to budget, save and spend sensibly will significantly impact your financial future.
-For more information on youth money management topics, check out the 4-H Youth Development website, contact your local MSU Extension office or go to the personal finance section of eXtension.
+Learning early in life to budget, save, and spend sensibly will significantly impact your financial future.
+For more information on youth money management topics, check out the 4-H Youth Development website, or contact your local MSU Extension office.